PySimpleSQL/pysimplesql/README.md

 db.update_controls()
 ```

-And finally, that brings us to the lower-level functions for binding the database.
+And finally, that brings us to the lowest-level functions for binding the database.
 This is how you can MANUALLY map tables, relationships, controls and events to the database.
 The above auto_map_* functions could have been manually achieved as follows:
 ```python